 Top Producing Metrowest Massachusetts Realtor

 The process of selecting a Realtor is one that has always fascinated me.
-Frankly, when selling a home it is one of the most important decisions a consumer can make yet many do not take the necessary time or effort to make a great choice.
+Frankly, when selling a home, it is one of the most important decisions a consumer can make yet many do not take the necessary time or effort to make an excellent choice.

 I am going to bet that most top producing Realtors that are interviewed probably get the listing somewhere between 85-90% of the time.
 What about the other 10-15% of the time when a seller makes an awful decision?

 One of the biggest mistakes homeowners make when setting out to sell their home is making a poor Realtor selection.
-Making a bad choice can be a big problem because you are generally stuck with an agent for at least a few months.
+Making a wrong choice can be a big problem because you are stuck with an agent for at least a few months.

-Unfortunately the barriers to entry in the Real Estate industry are very low.
-Anyone can become a Realtor pretty easily.
+Unfortunately, the barriers to entry in the Real Estate industry are very low.
+Anyone can become a Realtor pretty quickly.
 The educational requirements are next to nothing.
-Pass the test to get your license and you are in business!
-This creates an environment where it is very easy for a consumer to have a poor experience with a Real Estate agent.
+Pass the test to get your license, and you are in business!
+Being able to become a Realtor so easily creates an environment where it is very easy for a consumer to have an unfortunate experience with a Real Estate agent.

 There are some outstanding Realtors and some that could be best described as Realtor clowns!

-There are some sellers who pick a Realtor based solely on the fact that the agent has told them what they want to hear.
+Some sellers pick a Realtor based solely on the fact that the agent has told them what they want to hear.
 In order words, the Realtor has misled them about the value of their home.
-The real estate agent inflates the value of the property and the seller believes it.
+The real estate agent inflates the value of the property, and the seller believes it.

-In Real Estate circles this in known as “buying a listing”.
-Despite the data that is sitting under a sellers nose, human nature often times gets the better of people.
+In Real Estate circles this in known as “buying a listing.”
+Despite the data that is sitting under a sellers nose, human nature often gets the better of people.
 Everyone wants to believe their home is worth more money than the next guys down the street.
 Part of this phenomena is due to emotional attachment.
-This is one of the hardest pills to swallow when you know you are good and the person that has been hired couldn’t walk in your shoes for a day.
-Unfortunately that is how real estate works.
+When sellers hire based on price it is one of the hardest pills to swallow when you know you are good and the person that has been hired couldn’t walk in your shoes for a day.
+Unfortunately, that is how real estate works.
 The competitive nature of the business makes some agents say and do things they shouldn’t.
-If they can get a seller to believe them it’s real estate bingo.
+If they can get a seller to believe them, it’s real estate bingo.

 Choosing Based on Commission

 The last factor that guides many sellers thought process is what the Realtor is charging for a commission.
-People can really get short sighted with this one.
-Many mistakenly believe that a lower commission charged is money in their pocket.
-In most cases that is incorrect thinking.
-A great agent can easily make up a commission savings charged on paper with their skill level, marketing expertise and overall Real Estate knowledge.
+People can get short sighted with this one.
+Many mistakenly believe that a lower fee charged is money in their pocket.
+In most cases, that is wrong thinking.
+A great agent can easily make up a commission savings charged on paper with their skill level, marketing expertise, and overall Real Estate knowledge.

 This is not to say that a great agent may decide to charge a seller less but for god sakes don’t choose a Realtor just for the mere fact the commission rate is lower!

-Sometimes it is something as simple as total incorrect thinking of the seller’s part.
+Sometimes it is something as simple as total incorrect thinking on the seller’s part.
 What do you mean by that Bill?
-When most people need surgery they seek out the doctor that is best qualified to handle the surgery.
+When most people need surgery, they seek out the doctor that is best qualified to handle the operation.
 Typically that is the person that has done the particular surgery successfully numerous times.
 In the case of a lawyer, most people would seek out the one that wins the majority of their cases.
 The same could be said for almost any industry.
 For some reason in Real Estate people do not always think this way.

 The Consequences of A Poor Realtor Selection